Case History: Nestlé

 Tanks incorporate Tank Watch, a system which provides accurate information on current stock, available tank capacity (ullage) and deliveries.
 The system has a number of alarm states, including water detection, leak detection, and high or low level alarms.
 An audible and visible alarm is sounded if Tank Watch detects low fuel stocks or a danger of overfilling.
 This alarm interfaces with the fuel management software and will send an e-mail alert on the manager’s PC or post a text message reminder to a mobile phone.
 The system will even provide early warning of tank leakage if unaccountable reductions in contents are recorded.

-Access to fuel is regulated by two Fueltek FT4000AP units which act as both the fuel management unit and control the pump.
+Access to fuel is regulated by two Fueltek FT4000AP units which act as both the fuel management system and control the pump.
 These provide speedy, but regulated, access to fuel supplies by means of a robust tag that identifies the vehicle and driver.
 On presenting the tag the unit prompts the driver to enter the latest mileage reading via a robust keypad before fuel delivery.
 Capturing this essential data is crucial to the fuel management system as it allows subsequent analysis of fuel usage by driver, vehicle, journey type and other factors.

 Collection, analysis and reporting of the information gathered from Tank Watch and the fuel management system is handled by the Fueltek Fuel Management On-line (FMO) software package.
 This is designed to gather the data and present this to managers via easily customised reports.
 These highlight where performance falls outside pre-set ranges so that the manager can identify investigate and remedy the fault more easily.